eobermuhlner/java-scriptengine/README.md

 ### Set `NameStrategy` in `JavaScriptEngine`

-You can specify the strategy to determine the name of the script class.
+You can specify the strategy to determine the name of the script class from the script.

-The default implementation uses a simple (regular expression based) scanner to find the package name and the class name in the script.

 ```java
 public interface NameStrategy {